 Student Eligibility Requirements for HEERF

-With the June 17, 2020 federal district court ruling in the case brought by the California Community Colleges Chancellor’s Office, we have updated our eligibility requirements accordingly.
-To be eligible for a CARES Act HEERF Grant, a student must be enrolled and attending classes while these funds are available at IVC; declare IVC their college of record for purposes of receiving a CARES Act HEERF Grant; meet the now-current eligibility requirements for California Community College students, and not have been enrolled in completely distance education courses prior to March 13, 2020.
+With the June 17, 2020, federal district court ruling in the case brought by the California Community Colleges Chancellor’s Office, we updated our eligibility requirements accordingly.
+To be eligible for a HEERF Grant, a student must be enrolled and attending classes while these funds are available at IVC; declare IVC their college of record for purposes of receiving a HEERF Grant and now meet the now-current eligibility requirements for California Community College students.

 Previously, the Financial Aid Office reviewed student eligibility bi-weekly to make awards to students and so no separate application was needed.
-Prior to the court ruling, an email notification was sent to FAFSA eligible students regarding the CARES Act HEERF Grant and completing the FAFSA.
-Presently, students wishing to pursue a CARES Act HEERF grant need to complete the CARES Act Emergency Grant Application.
-Awarding of IVC CARES Act HEERF grants is subject to availability of funds, on a first come, first served basis.
+Prior to the court ruling, an email notification was sent to FAFSA eligible students regarding the HEERF Grant and completing the FAFSA.
+Students wishing to pursue a HEERF grant needed to complete the CARES Act Emergency Grant Application.
+Awarding of IVC HEERF grants is subject to availability of funds, on a first come, first served basis.
 Students are still strongly encouraged to complete the FAFSA or a DREAM App to apply for other types of student aid offered via those applications.